Skip to main content

 Maurizio Pacifici, PhD

-Maurizio Pacifici, PhD, is Director of Orthopedic Research at CHOP and has a special interest in creating new treatments for rare diseases, including hereditary multiple exostoses (HME), fibrodysplasia ossificans progressiva (FOP), and heterotopic ossification (HO).
+Maurizio Pacifici, PhD, is Director of Orthopedic Translational Research at CHOP and has a special interest in creating new treatments for rare diseases, including hereditary multiple exostoses (HME), fibrodysplasia ossificans progressiva (FOP), and heterotopic ossification (HO).

 215-590-1527

-About Maurizio Pacifici
+About Maurizio Pacifici, PhD

 Titles

-Director of Research, Department of Orthopedic Surgery
+Director of Translational Research, Orthopedic Center

 Certifications